MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 * Ideal SKU for running workloads that require server instance-level isolation.

-## Select your cluster VM
+## Select and optimize your compute SKU

-### Select optimal cluster VM during cluster creation
+### Select your compute SKU during cluster creation

 When you create an Azure Data Explorer cluster, select the *optimal* VM SKU for the planned workload.

-Following attributes can also help you make SKU selection:
+The following attributes can also help you make SKU selection:

 | Attribute | Details |
 |---|---